On this page:

 The Office of the Registrar will update diplomas and other documents for alumni only if they are able to present a legal change of name and gender document from a court.
 The Registrar will update documents for Mrs. Jane Doe whose original diploma says “Joe User,” but not for Mrs. Jane Doe whose original diploma says “Jane User.”

-Kerberos username changes are rare, and generally only done in the case of legal name change.
-Be aware that this is somewhat of a hassle, because Kerberos usernames are used to access a large number of MIT resources, including your main email address.
-Things can break.
-It is generally easier to create an email list with a suitable email address instead of a new Kerberos username.
+Kerberos username changes are granted in most cases.
+Please be aware that this is somewhat of a process, because Kerberos usernames are used to access a large number of MIT resources, including your main email address.
+Things can potentially break, so it is highly recommended to check your accesses with a Service Desk member after the change has been executed.
 If there is a need to change your MIT Kerberos username, you may request this through Athena User Accounts.

 If you’re very comfortable with the Athena command-line interface, feel free to investigate the man page for the command ‘chfn’.
 If you’re not sure which organization at MIT is responsible for your Institute records (e.g. you are enrolled in classes at MIT and also employed here), please contact Athena User Accounts and they can provide further guidance.